 2. Learn to be self-reliant

-Instead, it’s important for the job seeker to begin to learn that only they are in charge of their feelings and actions.
+Instead, it’s essential for the job seeker to begin to learn that only they are in charge of their feelings and actions.
 It’s imperative that anybody on the job market begins to trust their intuition and stops fearing fault or being incorrect.

 Risk rejection.
 If a job seeker is self-reliant, they are willing to take chances and speak their mind.
-Conversely, if they are dependent on other’s thoughts and actions, their performance and career will be a fraction of what it could be.
+Conversely, if they are dependent on others’ thoughts and actions, their performance and career will be a fraction of what it could be.

-- Know where you want to go in life: When you begin to achieve goals on your own, your confidence rises and, subsequently you learn to trust yourself.
+- Know where you want to go in life: When you begin to achieve goals on your own, your confidence rises and, subsequently, you learn to trust yourself.

 3. View rejection in a different light:

-Running an executive search firm, I can tell you that there are a myriad of reasons as to why a firm would postpone a hire.
+Running an executive search firm, I can tell you that there are a myriad of reasons why a firm would postpone a hire.
 Often, it’s not personal.
 Here is how our recruiters recommend that a job seeker begin to view job search rejection:

 - Make corrections.
 Life is about making corrections and learning from our mistakes.